 Throughout my adult life, I have been well below the poverty line even when gainfully employed - part of a forgotten class called the working poor - providing yet more reinforcement of my pro-labor politics.

-But back in late 1990 things were finally improving for me.
+But in late 1990 - after my illegal imprsionment ended - things were finally improving for me.
 Yet it was clear I had post-traumatic stress disorder caused by the events of the previous 6 years (including my false imprisonment), and ever since then I have felt that my purpose in life is to give something positive back to the world.
 In 1991 - after Bush was through beating his war drum in Iraq - I was hired to work at the local library, a job I held through much of the decade.
 School became far less treacherous - although a stormtrooper raid on my classroom in 1992 resulted in my arrest on unknown charges.

 I finally received my high school degree in 1992 - long after I had rightfully earned it, considering how much more time I spent in school than is required for a diploma in most states - and moved on to Northern Kentucky University, where I planned to major in broadcasting and was a DJ on student-run closed-carrier radio station WRFN in 1993-94.
 In March 1993 I moved to a basement apartment a few blocks from my old house.

 It was at that apartment where I began my most famous venture: The Last Word.
 This freewheeling newsletter, now distributed on the Internet, is a legend in its own right.
 The Last Word primarily reports investigative news stories to snuff out the lies and unadulterated evil of the Far Right and its media and Big Business minions.
-But The Last Word also has a humorous side - exemplified by its "Poopyisms" feature, a series of madcap vignettes describing not just the embarrassing quotes and actions of the ruling conservative Republicans but also (in the interest of fairness) of our liberal Democratic heroes, like Mario Cuomo's "What is 6?" speech.
+But The Last Word also has a humorous side - exemplified by its "Poopyisms" feature, a series of madcap vignettes describing not just the embarrassing quotes and actions of the ruling conservative Republicans but also (in the interest of fairness) of Democratic heroes as well.

 Nationally, after the 1994 congressional elections - which were marred by widespread fraud - America tumbled harum-scarum into dictatorship.
-One entire issue of The Last Word is effectively banned now, and no new issue of The Last Word is allowed to be posted on publicly supported Internet message forums without being censored for its views.
+One entire issue of The Last Word was effectively banned after that.
 What do you think America is?
 A free country?

 In other aspects, the effect of the election was almost immediate.
 In March 1995 I received a letter informing me that I was expelled from NKU, although no reason was given.
 The real reason was that my political views disagreed with university administrators.
-Before 1995 there were more liberals than conservatives attending school there; after 1995 there were only a handful of liberals remaining, even though NKU's official enrollment numbers didn't decrease greatly, since many who no longer attended classes were actually still enrolled.
+Before 1995 there were more liberals than conservatives attending school there; after 1995, it was a different story, even though NKU's official enrollment numbers didn't decrease greatly, since many who no longer attended classes were actually still enrolled.
 (Even I was still enrolled at least through 1997, despite being expelled.)

 Want more proof America no longer has freedom of the press?
 I was arrested for "trespassing" for distributing The Last Word at NKU in August 1995 and jailed for 12 hours - even though the charge of third-degree trespassing is not a jailable offense under Kentucky law.
 The case was later dismissed, as the university library where I "trespassed" was public property.